Volue-Public/energy-mesh-python/docs/source/external_auth.rst

   token.
 - User's claims: `name` and `oid` must be part of the access token.

-Azure Active Directory (Azure AD) supports all OAuth 2.0 flows.
+Microsoft Entra ID (formerly Azure AD) supports all OAuth 2.0 flows.

 Example